xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 We first apply a digital frequency shift to center the desired channel around DC.
 In practice, this is done by multiplying the IQ samples in time with a complex sinusoid with the proper frequency.
 <iframe src="https://paulxu.me/images/2025-08-25/shifted_wideband_signal.html" width="800" height="450" frameborder="0"></iframe>

-Next, we apply anti-aliasing filter to remove all other channels, preventing them from folding down to DC when we down-sample later.
+Next, we apply anti-aliasing filter to attenuate all other channels, preventing them from folding down to DC when we down-sample later.
 In this case, I used a 64-tap finite impulse response (FIR) low-pass filter synthesized using the **firwin** function in the **scipy.signals** module:

 <iframe src="https://paulxu.me/images/2025-08-25/lpf_taps.html" width="800" height="450" frameborder="0"></iframe>

 The filtered signal looks like this:
 <iframe src="https://paulxu.me/images/2025-08-25/filtered_wideband_signal.html" width="800" height="450" frameborder="0"></iframe>

-Finally, we down-sample the filtered signal with a decimation factor of 4.
+Finally, we down-sample the filtered signal with a factor of 4.
 <iframe src="https://paulxu.me/images/2025-08-25/decim_filtered_signal.html" width="800" height="450" frameborder="0"></iframe>

 As an aside, checkout my post here on visualizing the down-sampling process in the frequency domain.

-Notice that during decimation, we are discarding a large amount of the samples, on which we have spent a considerable amount of computation resources.
+Notice that during decimation filtering, we are discarding a large amount of the samples, on which we have spent a considerable amount of computation resources.
 We had to convolve the wide-band input signal with a 64-tap FIR filter.

 Furthermore, if we wish to extract the other three channels, we would need to quadruple the amount of computation.

 <h3>Polyphase Channelizer</h3>
-A polyphase channelizer implements decimation filtering much more efficiently than the straightforward approach described above.
+A polyphase channelizer realizes the same effect as the decimation filter much more efficiently.

-To illustrate this, let us consider the following wide-band waveform with uniform, consisting of four narrow-band signals, each with a perfectly flat spectrum:
+To illustrate this, let us consider the following wide-band waveform, consisting of four narrow-band signals, each with a perfectly flat spectrum:
 <iframe src="https://paulxu.me/images/2025-08-25/wideband_signal_polyphase_input.html" width="800" height="450" frameborder="0"></iframe>

 To aid visualization, let us also assume that the signal has a purely real spectrum.
 The intuition developed in this case can later be generalized to arbitrary waveforms with complex spectra.
 We can now plot the spectrum of the signal on a complex IQ plane: